Khogno Khan

 Khogno Khan National park

-Khogno Khan (officially Khogno Tarna National Park) is located 250km in Gurvanbulag soum of Bulgan province.
-The area is a beautiful combination of sand, steppe, forests, mineral water sources, and mountains all in one location as well as rich with many diversities of fauna and flora.
+Khogno Khan, officially known as Khogno Tarna National Park is located 250km in Gurvanbulag soum of Bulgan province.
+The park is a stunning natural area where sand, steppe, forests, mineral water sources, and mountains come together in one place.
+It is also home to rich diversity of plants and wildlife.

 Attractions in Khognu Khan National Park